 - CON: High crime rates

 Safety in the Philippines is a major concern, with high crime rates and gang activity recorded in Manila.
 There are also scams targeting tourists and foreigners.
-Expats should avoid crowded public places and remain vigilant.
+You should avoid crowded public places and remain vigilant.

 - CON: Increased incidence of natural disasters

-The Philippines is one of the most disaster prone countries in the world.
+The Philippines is one of the most disaster-prone countries in the world.
 Typhoons are known for leaving behind a trail of destruction during the wet season, while volcanic and seismic activity is also a common occurrence.

 Cost of living in the Philippines